thorpej/nabud/README.md

 ## Changes

+### nabud-1.3.2
+* Fix a bug in NHACP dealing with file offsets on 32-bit Linux platforms and other platforms that do not have a 64-bit off_t type; seeks and positional I/O would fail with a "FILE TOO BIG" error due to this bug.
+  Many thanks to SolderGirl for reporting the issue, helping to track it down, and testing the fix.

 ### nabud-1.3.1
 * Fix a bug in the NHACP STORAGE-GET-BLOCK handler reported by tergav17 where a request at or beyond EOF would return a block size buffer padded